 Total amount that you must pay for a pay-by-data-transfer NAT gateway = Instance fee + Capacity unit (CU) fee.
 You are charged and billed on an hourly basis.
 If you use a NAT gateway for less than 1 hour, the usage duration is rounded up to 1 hour.

-- Instance fee = Instance unit price (CNY/hour) × Usage duration (hours)
+- Instance fee = Instance unit price (USD/hour) × Usage duration (hours)

 Usage duration refers to the time period from when the NAT gateway is purchased to when it is released.

-- CU fee per hour = CU unit price (CNY/unit) × Number of CUs
+CU fee per hour = CU unit price (USD/unit) × Number of CUs

-Number of CUs consumed per hour by a NAT gateway = Max(Number of CUs based on new connections per hour, Number of CUs based on concurrent connections per hour, Number of CUs based on data transfer per hour)New connections, concurrent connections, and data transfer are three determinants to CUs.
-The following table describes how the number of CUs per hour is calculated based on these determinants.
+Number of CUs consumed per hour by a NAT gateway = Max(Number of CUs based on new connections per hour, Number of CUs based on concurrent connections per hour, Number of CUs based on data transfer per hour)New connections, concurrent connections, and data transfer are three metrics to CUs.
+The following table describes how the number of CUs per hour is calculated based on these metrics.

-Metric Data collected from NAT Gateway 1 Data collected from NAT Gateway 2 Data collected from NAT Gateway 3 Highest CPS value (count/second) 1100 32 0 Highest CONNS value (count/minute) 20000 8 0 Total amount of data transfer (GB/hour) 3.5 0.0056 0The number of CUs is calculated based on the following formulas:
+Metric Data collected from NAT Gateway 1 Data collected from NAT Gateway 2 Data collected from NAT Gateway 3 Highest CPS value (count/second) 1100 32 0 Highest CONNS value (count/minute) 20000 8 0 Total amount of data transfer (GB/hour) 3.5 0.0056 0The number of CUs is calculated by using the following formulas:

-The CU fee is calculated based on the following formula:
+The CU fee is calculated by using the following formula:

 Number of CUs based on CPS = Highest CPS value/CU coefficient Number of CUs based on CONNS = Highest CONNS value/CU coefficient Number of CUs based on data transfer = Total amount of data transfer/CU coefficient